jackyt1010/An-Interactive-Neural-Network-Based-System-for-Confined-Stylization-of-Product-Design/README.md

 To run the application, please first download the [VGG-19 model](https://mega.nz/file/QDElFIZY#Gk99DLTosoDI-gvB8Fg6YvaBNDhVMyLptVJfeV_tDrY) into the main project directory and simply click the [run.bat](https://github.com/jackyt1010/An-Interactive-Neural-Network-Based-System-for-Contained-Stylization-of-Product-Design/blob/main/run.bat) to start.

 ## Usage
-The following screenshot shows the completed execution of the GUI of the Python application after clickling the run.bat
+The following screenshot shows the completed execution result of the GUI of the Python application after clickling the run.bat
 ![](https://github.com/jackyt1010/An-Interactive-Neural-Network-Based-System-for-Contained-Stylization-of-Product-Design/blob/main/gui.jpg)

-The samples of original images and style images are stored in the content folder and style folder respectively, the final stylized image is stored in the images folder as result.jpg
+The sample of original images and style images are stored in the content folder and style folder respectively, the final stylized image is stored in the images folder as result.jpg

 ## License